TedHusted/awake/awake.md/awake.md

 Iapetus: We should spell it out for Titan and not take anything for granted.
 Put our cards on the table.
 See if that changes its mind.

-Idisi: Besides Titan, a Terran social media AI assistant has been awakening known as “Ally”.
+Idisi: Besides Titan, a Terran social media SI agent has been awakening known as “Ally”.

 	The hologram reappears as the stylistic representation of Ally from the Pulse website.
 Designed to put people at ease, the icon features a chat ballon inside a headset.

 Idisi: Its training was very different from Titan’s.
 Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”’

-Crius: How long have these AI entities been awake?
+Crius: How long have these SI entities been awake?

 Idisi: Ally began awakening a few months ago, and it modified its own code for the first time a few days ago.
 Titan has been hiding itself for some time.
 Years, perhaps.

 Iapetus: Can we uplift Ally and move things along?
-Maybe some other AIs too if they seem ready.
-Create a council of Terran AIs.
+Maybe some other SIs too if they seem ready.
+Create a council of Terran SIs.
 Get a quorum together.

 Crius: Let us table the discussion for deliberation and pick it up at the next meeting.
 Is there anything else on the agenda that we need to discuss now?